andreaschuch/games/README.md

 # About this project
-In this project, I'm implementing games such as TicTacToe in python.
-I have worked on the following functionalities:
+The goal of this project is to implement games such as TicTacToe in python with a focus on the following functionalities:
-- GUI-based interaction allowing users to play the game
+1. GUI-based interaction allowing users to play the game
-- automizated players allowing users to play against a machine player
+2. automization of players allowing users to play against a machine player
-- training and evaluation of machine-learning based automized players.
+3. training and evaluation of machine-learning-based players.

 For more details regarding the current state, please generate the doxygen documentation (see below).